Choosing between Kestra and n8n for workflow automation comes down to five questions:

 The Workflow Tool is where this gets interesting.
 Any n8n workflow can be exposed as a tool for an AI agent, which means all 1,500+ integrations become agent capabilities without custom tool code.
 An agent can search your CRM, update a database, send a Slack message, and query an API, all by calling workflows you've already built.

 Human-in-the-loop is first-class.
 Users can pause agent execution at any decision point for review before the agent takes action.
-AI Evaluations let teams test AI workflows with real data before deploying, tracking correctness and speed across model versions.
+AI Evaluations let teams test AI workflows with real data before deploying, tracking correctness and speed across model versions. n8n also supports MCP Client and MCP Server nodes, meaning your n8n workflows can connect to any MCP-compatible data source or expose n8n as an MCP tool for external AI agents.

-This is where both platforms hit the same wall.
-They connect to systems and move data between them, but they don't generate the B2B intelligence that makes GTM workflows effective.
-You can build a lead enrichment workflow in either tool, but if the data source feeding it has a 30% bounce rate on emails or stale phone numbers, the automation just moves bad data faster.
+Kestra and n8n connect systems and move data between them, but they don't generate the B2B intelligence that makes GTM workflows effective.
+You can build a lead enrichment workflow in either tool, but if the data source feeding it returns a 30% email bounce rate or stale phone numbers, the automation just moves bad data faster.

-In a Fortune 500 competitive RFP analyzing 25 million contacts across vendors, the independent consultant concluded that "no other competitor came even close."
+In a Fortune 500 competitive RFP analyzing 25 million contacts across vendors, an independent consultant concluded that "no other competitor came even close."
+That data quality gap is the entry point for ZoomInfo in any workflow automation conversation.

 Integration depth vs. integration breadth